Seamen's and Soldiers' False Characters Act 1906: Description

 Section 2 established an offence for any prospective member of the armed forces to use a forged character statement to enter the forces and for any person to create a false statement to support the entry of another into the forces.
 The penalty for this was a £20 fine.

-Section 3 of the act extended a previous offence, under the Naval Enlistment Act 1853, of making a false statement to gain entry to the naval service to apply also to the naval reserve.
+Section 3 of the act extended a previous offence, under the Naval Enlistment Act 1853 (16 & 17 Vict. c.
+69), of making a false statement to gain entry to the naval service to apply also to the naval reserve.

 No prosecutions are known to have been made under any sections of the act.

 Repeal

 The Section 1 offence of forging papers was repealed by the Forgery and Counterfeiting Act 1981.
 Its only outstanding effect was to criminalise the impersonation of a current or former member of the armed forces.
 This could also, where the intention was to make a gain or cause another a loss, be prosecuted as a fraud by false representation under the Fraud Act 2006.

 Although it remained in force, section 2 of the act was effectively superseded by offences created under the Army Act 1955, Air Force Act 1955 and Armed Forces Act 1966 (for the Royal Navy) and the Reserve Forces Act 1996, which included greater penalties.
 Such an offence could also be prosecuted under the Fraud Act 2006.

 Because the act was so little used and the offences prosecutable under other acts, the Law Commission recommended repeal of the entire act in its 18th Report on Statute Law Repeals of January 2008.
 The act was subsequently repealed by parliament under the Statute Law (Repeals) Act 2008, which received royal assent on 21 July 2008.

-The act is cited frequently (even after its repeal) on lists of "strange UK laws" as prohibiting people from dressing as a member of the armed forces.
+Despite the act being repealed, its prohibition on civilians dressing as a member of the armed forces continues to be regularly featured in lists of "strange UK laws".